PrizmDoc® v14.2 Release - Updated

 • PrizmDoc Application Services is a layer in front of PrizmDoc Server responsible for viewing concerns, such as saving and loading annotations.

-NOTE: Some of the PrizmDoc Viewer features, such as "v2" Viewing Packages or "v3" Viewing Packages, require setting up a database.
+NOTE: PrizmDoc Viewer requires a database.
 The hello-prizmdoc-viewer-with-kubernetes sample includes an example manifest for a MySql resource.
 In production, you may use a standalone database instead.

-NOTE: Use of a Central Database for PrizmDoc will be required in a future release in order to move towards eliminating server affinity.
+NOTE: Use of a Central Database for PrizmDoc will be required in order to move towards eliminating server affinity.

 PrizmDoc Server